opensearch-project/documentation-website/index.md

 nav_order: 1
 redirect_from: /404.html
 permalink: /
-has_children: true
 ---

 # OpenSearch documentation

-Welcome to the *OpenSearch* documentation!
+Welcome to the OpenSearch documentation!
 With this documentation, you’ll learn how to use OpenSearch &mdash;  the only 100% open-source search, analytics, and visualization suite.
 We have a dedicated and growing number of technical writers who are building our documentation library.
 We also welcome and encourage community input.
 To contribute, see the [Contributing](https://opensearch.org/source.html) file.
 A good place to start is by browsing  issues labeled “_good first issue_.”

 ## Getting started

 - [About OpenSearch](index.md)
 - [Install OpenSearch](_opensearch/install/index.md)
 - [Install OpenSearch Dashboards](_dashboards/install/plugins.md)